Cleopatra Grip

-Cleopatra Grip is the debut album by English band the Heart Throbs, released in 1990.
-The Heart Throbs supported the album by opening for the Railway Children on a North American tour.
+Cleopatra Grip is the debut album by the English band the Heart Throbs, released in 1990.
+The Heart Throbs supported the album with a UK tour and by opening for the Railway Children on a North American tour.

 The album made the top 10 on the Billboard Alternative Albums chart.
 "Dreamtime" peaked at No. 2 on the Billboard Modern Rock Tracks chart.